docpad-archive/documentation/Extending.md

 ## Getting Started

+_This guide applies to versions 1 and 2 of DocPad_

 Inside your docpad website directory, create a `plugins` directory.
 Inside it, create a new file called `my-plugin.coffee` and let it contain the following:

 ``` coffeescript